The Hobyahs: Motifs

 Jacobs noted that the Hobyahs, though now destroyed, resembled "the bogies or spirits of the comma bacillus".

 Escaping from a bag is a common fairy tale motif, but the technique used is not.
 Such tales as Molly Whuppie and The Little Peasant feature the character tricking his way out.

 Retellings

 Robert D. San Souci retold it in the picture book The Hobyahs.
-"The Hobyahs" is a very popular children's book.
 Hobyahs also appear in Joan Aiken's book The Witch of Clatteringshaws.

 A version was published in Victoria in Australia in The School Paper periodical in 1926.
 A few years later, the story was retold in the second book of The Victorian Readers widely available in Victorian schools for several decades, now with 'little dog dingo' and set in the Australian bush.

-Provides the imagery for the protagonist's fantasies in the Australian film Celia (1989), directed by Ann Turner.
+The tale was used as the imagery for the protagonist's fantasies in the Australian film Celia, directed by Ann Turner.
 The telling differs, however, in that there is no girl, the Hobyahs make off with the old woman, and the old man gives the little dog back his head, legs, and tail, and together they go in search of the old woman.